 - Tuna: Tuna (fresh or frozen) may be purchased in most grocery stores.
 You can find fresh tuna in the seafood counter or a fish market.
 Frozen tuna is usually available in the frozen fish and shrimp sections at a grocery store.
 You can thaw the steak in the refrigerator overnight or by placing it in a bowl fully covered with cold water.
 It will take about 30 minutes to defrost in the bowl.

 - Sundried Tomatoes: purchase the ones in oil.
 They are not as dry.
 I like to buy the precut ones and then cut them up into smaller pieces.
+If you like sundried tomatoes, try our Sun-Dried Tomato and Mango Crostini recipe too!

-- Fresh Basil: adds taste and smell of freshness to the dish.
+- Fresh Basil: adds taste and the smell of freshness to the dish.
 Plus some greenery looks great.

 - Fresh Figs: these are usually available in the fresh fruit aisle.
 If you're unsure of how to find the right figs, The Spruce Eats website has great information on Easy Ways to Select, Store, and Cook Fresh Figs.